uUMUTt/Crypto-Currency-App/README.md

 # Crypto Currency App
-I made a app that helps to learn crypto coins info.
+I made an app that helps to learn crypto coins info.